kredati/cin3010s20/covenant.md

 Questions are genuine when they express sincere curiosity, unknowing, uncertainty, or desire.
 For intellectual work to matter—to its authors, to its readers—it must be motivated by questions that are sincerely posed.
 We agree to:
 * Continually motivate seminar discussion through the asking of questions and substantial inquiry.
 * Ask questions that are genuine, especially when they seem stupid, or are inarticulate.
+* Speak in class with as little fear of failure as we can muster; the point of engaging in discussion is not to get things right, but to learn, together.
 * Avoid speaking in ways that are devised to demonstrate expertise or virtuosity.

 ### Rigorous inquiry
-Genuine questions are not themselves sufficeient to good intellectual work.
+Genuine questions are not themselves sufficient to good intellectual work.
 Those questions must be met with discipline: stuck with for long enough to really open; addressed methodically; answers sought outside oneself, in the lessons of our texts, objects, and colleagues.
 It is through practices of rigorous—but always generous—inquiry that we learn such discipline.
 We agree to:
 * Ground our discussion in the practice of close reading, staying close to the texts (primary & secondary) at hand.
 * Keep our contributions to the seminar as focused as possible on the problems and questions that arise from such close reading.
 * Share disagreements and difficulties when they arise.